Wilco Louw

-Wilco Mario Louw (born 20 July 1994 in Ceres, South Africa) is a South African rugby union player for the Harlequins in Premiership Rugby.
+Wilco Mario Louw (born 20 July 1994 in Ceres, South Africa) is a South African rugby union player for the Stormers in the United Rugby Championship, formerly of Bulls in United Rugby Championship.
 His regular position is tighthead prop.

 Career

 Youth

 In 2012, Louw got his first provincial representation when he was called up by Boland to represent them at the 2012 Craven Week competition in Port Elizabeth.
 Shortly after the competition, Louw was also named in the 2012 South African Schools squad.
 He played in three matches for them – against France, Wales and England, helping South Africa to victories in all those matches.